DLR-AMR/t8code/README.md

 You find more information on t8code in the [t8code Wiki](https://github.com/DLR-AMR/t8code/wiki).

+For a brief introduction in AMR and the algorithms used by t8code we recommend to read our [overview paper](https://elib.dlr.de/194377/1/t8code_overview_IMR2023.pdf).

 ### Setup

 We provide a short guide to install t8code.